jimweirich/bnr-ios-rubymotion/README.md

 These are my solutions and I am providing them for edification only.
-I reserve the right to not implement the example completely, or change the requirements on a whim.
+I reserve the right to not implement the example completely, or change the requirements on a whim, or even to skip entire chapters as it suits my need.
 But if you are interested in digging around, feel free.

 There is another Big Nerd Ranch RubyMotion repository done by [Jaime Iniesta](//github.com/jaimeiniesta/rubymotion-nerd).
 Make sure you